Fallout TV show on Prime Video: what we know so far

 When is the Fallout TV show release date?

-The Fallout TV show release date isn't known as of yet but we wouldn't hold your breath.
+The Fallout TV show release date isn't known as of yet but production is happening in 2022.
 This will be a show that will take a lot of time to build but we can pretty much guarantee it'll be out before Elder Scrolls VI (joke!
 But, seriously, this will probably be the case).

 To put it into context: we had to wait 505 days between season one and two of Westworld, so Nolan and Joy do like to take their time when making things.